Smart Meter Project

 Who will install my new meter?

 In an effort to increase efficiency, the City of Milford has contracted NexgenUSA, who is already trained and proficient in the installation of the meters.
-Nexgen USA employees will be driving clearly marked trucks and have identification badges on their person while working within the city.
+Nexgen USA employees will be driving clearly marked trucks and have a City of Milford identification card on their person while working within the city.

 Health and Safety